 The study of Economics aims to give you an understanding of the workings of contemporary economies.
 This includes the study of decisions of households, the behaviour of firms, and the functioning of markets under competition and monopoly, as well as the role of government policies in many areas.
-The course also looks at the determination of national income and employment, monetary institutions, inflation and exchange rates, and considers issues in macroeconomic policy, focusing in part on the UK economy.
-The course also provides a thorough grounding in the statistical and econometric methods needed to understand empirical research.
+The course also looks at the determination of national income and employment, monetary institutions, inflation, and exchange rates, and considers issues in macroeconomic policy, focusing in part on the UK economy.
+The course provides training in statistical and econometric methods for analysing economics data.